-Prerequisite: TAX 101 or Consent 2 lecture hours per week Fulfills core elements: None
+Prerequisite: TAX 101 or Consent

 This course provides a theoretical foundation for handling business issues.
 Students receive practical experience in preparation of Federal and Michigan tax returns (including the Michigan SBT) for the sole proprietor, both manually on the computer.
 The course is best suited for business owners wishing to prepare their own tax returns or those seeking employment as paraprofessionals in the tax field.